 'Similar’ means different things to different people.
 In property terms, similar could mean the same number of bedrooms, being in the same school zone, a comparable level of quality, features and finish, and a roughly equal floor area in square metres.

 To get started, you could look at properties within a radius of a few kilometres (expand this out if you’re looking at rural or regional properties).
 You’re looking for their sale price, and how much this increased from the previous sale.
-When you’re looking at sales dates, you might not want to go back further than a year, otherwise you’re probably dealing with different market conditions.
+When you’re looking at sales dates, you might not want to go back further than a year, otherwise you could be dealing with different market conditions.

 You should be able to find this information through a serious Google session.
 Once you have the figures, assuming you’ve got the sales history for the property you’re looking at, you should be able to figure out a rough range.
 As soon as you start your search, make sure you’re keeping a record of your findings.